 During the first semester Al was good friends with Ed 'Chicago' - his roommate - and many of the Step Kids.
 "A common thread, however, running through the residential life system - especially for first year students - is the assumption that the residence hall should be a place where students can make friends and become more deeply involved in campus life" (Stuber 2011, 43).
 This was true for Al, as a member of the Step Kids, engaging with them both within the building and outside of it.
 As first semester came to a close and second semester started, he saw that the group of guys started pulling away from him.
 It was very clear to him that they were starting to exclude him from some activities.
 It felt particularly hurtful because one of his friends from high school - Dave East (from Herald Hall) - was still part of the group.
 Chicago and Dave had become really good friends and were leaving Al out of a lot of the activities that they would do.
-Chicago had just been hanging out with Dave in Herald.
+Chicago would come back to the room late at night and Al would ask where he was, and Chicago had just been hanging out with Dave in Herald.
 Al expressed disbelief at this, questioning what it was that they were even doing so late.